rvedotrc/node-aws-query/README.md

 `sqs-list-all-queues.js` and `prefix-truncation-expander.js` implement an
 algorithm for listing all queues, bypassing the 1000-result listQueues limit (which is a bug in AWS).
 This code could be spun off into its own module.

-`executor.js` implements something akin to a Java executor with fixed sized thread pool (do all of _these_ things, but not more than _n_ concurrently).
-This could definitely become its own module - unless I become aware of something else out there that already does the same job.